How To Increase Your Take Home Pay

 Healthcare FSA (2026 limit: $3,300)

-For employees without an HSA-eligible HDHP.
-The full election amount is available from day one of the plan year — making it useful for predictable expenses like glasses, dental work, or planned procedures.
+For employees without an HSA-eligible health plan.
+You elect an annual amount, and the full amount is available from day one of the plan year — which makes it useful for predictable expenses like glasses, dental work, or planned procedures.
+Contribute $3,300 at a 27% combined rate and you save $891 in taxes.

 Dependent Care FSA (2026 limit: $5,000 per household)

-For childcare expenses (daycare, after-school care, summer camps) for children under 13.
-At a combined 24% federal + 5% state rate, a $5,000 Dependent Care FSA saves:
+For childcare costs — daycare, after-school programs, summer camps — for children under 13.
+At a 24% federal + 5% state combined rate, a $5,000 Dependent Care FSA saves $1,450/year in taxes — reducing the monthly effective cost of childcare by $121.

-Healthcare FSA funds generally must be used within the plan year (with a small grace period).
-Unused funds are forfeited.
-Plan your FSA election based on predictable expenses, not optimistic savings targets.
+Healthcare FSA funds generally must be used within the plan year (with a limited grace period or small rollover option).
+Unused money is forfeited.
+Plan your election based on expenses you know are coming — glasses, dental work, recurring prescriptions — not optimistic projections.

 - Total tax savings: $32,800 × 27% = $8,856/year ($738/month)